fentonmartin/Mujigue/README.md

 JDK Version only run at 32Bit Version (SMSLib Requirement)

+USB Modem that i used : Huawei E153

 SMSLib configuration and Installation i learned from this website :

 http://gsmmodemtutoialbysamyan.blogspot.com/